RabbitSnore/CLIMR/reports/CLIMR_exploration-valence-additional_report.md

 Construal Level International Multilab Replication (CLIMR) Project:
-Robustness Tests Accounting for Valence Differences in the Response Options for the Items on the Behavior Identification Form (BIF) – (1) random slopes for labs and BIF items, (2) for the Full BIF Scale, and (3) Item Removal for the Interaction Observed for the Temporal Distance Experiment
+Robustness Tests Accounting for Valence Differences in the Response Options for the Items on the Behavior Identification Form (BIF) – (1) random slopes for labs and BIF items, (2) the Full BIF Scale, and (3) Item Removal for the Interaction Observed for the Temporal Distance Experiment
 ================
 CLIMR Team